Unlimited Timothy Hay (however much they want; it should constantly be in their cage).

 - Timothy based pellets are best for adults.
 Alfalfa pellets for those below 6 months.

-- The best brands include Oxbow (the best quality) and Kaytee.
+- The best brands include Oxbow, Small Pet Select, and Sweet Meadow.

 - Do not use grocery store/chain store based pellets which involve too many extras like corn and other fatty foods.